cubicool/rtsp-qt6/README.md

 You'll need to create a test video and host an RTSP server (however you want).
-Personally, I used `cvlc` for this, and included a small wrapper script called `stream.sh` in this repo for that purpose.
+Personally, I used `cvlc` for this, and included a small wrapper script called `server-cvlc.sh` in this repo for that purpose.

+## Python Server
+There is ALSO a `server-gstreamer.py` script that wraps the GStreamer pipeline, providing a CLI for stopping/starting/pausing the RTSP server.
+In the future it will have commands for instroducing arbitrary latency, dropped frames, etc., to help test the robustnes of the QT6 RTSP examples.

 ## FFmpeg CLI Conversion